Media accreditation for journalists

 Oireachtas Committee media briefings may be held in the Audio-Visual Room or the conference room of the Royal College of Physicians.

 Political party briefings to media may be held in the Audio-Visual Room.
 The House rules in regard to display of political emblems apply to media briefings.
 Room booking and access arrangements should be made through the Events Desk.

 Photo calls are permitted in Leinster House at the following locations only:

 - Under the Portico at LH 2000

 - Ground floor public entrance to the Dáil Gallery.

-Filming and photography inside Leinster House (with the exception of photo-calls as set out above) normally require the consent of the Committee on Procedure.
+Filming and photography inside Leinster House (with the exception of photo-calls as set out above) normally require the consent of the Committee on Parliamentary Privileges and Oversight.
 Where filming of vacant Chambers is being sought for historical or documentary purposes, please contact the Oireachtas Press Office.